microsoft/coyote/docs/_learn/tools/testing.md

 ```

 This method acts as the entry point to each testing iteration.
 Note that the `coyote` tester will
-internally create a special machine, which invokes the test method and executes it.
-This allows us
+internally create a `TestingEngine`, which invokes the test method and executes it.
+This allows it
 to capture and report any errors that occur outside the scope of an actor (e.g. before the very
 first actor is created).